stimulsoft/Samples-Reports.WEB-for-ASP.NET-Core-MVC/README.md

 # ASP.NET Core MVC samples for Stimulsoft Reports.WEB

 #### This repository contains the source code of the examples of usage Stimulsoft Reports.WEB reporting tool in the ASP.NET Core applications, using C# code and HTML5 components.
-Stimulsoft Reports.WEB report generator and examples are compatible with .NET Core 3.1, .NET 5.0, .NET 6.0, and .NET 7.0 frameworks.
+Stimulsoft Reports.WEB report generator and examples are compatible with .NET Standard 2.1, .NET Core 3.1, .NET 5.0, .NET 6.0, and .NET 7.0 frameworks.
+The product is fully compatible with Windows, Linux, and macOS systems.

 ## Overview
 This repository has a set of examples (Visual Studio projects), each in different folders: